redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/5-customerepo/custom-repo-exercise.md

 -   3 x Red Hat Enterprise Linux clients

-## Pre-requisites (completed in previous exercises in the workshop, values to be changed)
+## Pre-requisites (completed in previous exercises in the workshop)

 -   Organization to be used = Default Organization